allenai/ai2thor-colab/README.md

 ---

-Provides the ability and enhancements to run [AI2-THOR](https://github.com/allenai/ai2thor) freely on the Cloud using Google Colab.
+AI2-THOR Colab provides the ability and enhancements to run [AI2-THOR](https://github.com/allenai/ai2thor) freely on the cloud using Google Colab.
 AI2-THOR is a near photo-realistic interactable framework for AI agents.

 ## Templates